Data Flow

 SNAPSHOT | Snapshot has been created |

-The WaitingForStage factory creates strategies for each stage:
+The CommandWait factory creates WaitPlan instances for each stage:

-WaitingForStage.sent(commandId)— wait until the command is sentWaitingForStage.processed(commandId)— wait until events are persistedWaitingForStage.snapshot(commandId)— wait until snapshot is created
+CommandWait.sent(commandId)— wait until the command is sentCommandWait.processed(commandId)— wait until events are persistedCommandWait.snapshot(commandId)— wait until snapshot is created

 [wow-core/src/main/kotlin/me/ahoo/wow/command/CommandGateway.kt:145]